Two New Jersey school janitors are under investigation for allegedly using yellow caution tape to tie up four young boys in a bathroom.

 Salvatore said it was his understanding that yellow caution tape may have been used on the boys.
-He added he was not told they appeared distressed.
+He added that he was not told they appeared distressed.

 According to Salvatore, investigators with the prosecutor's office are now handling the incident.
 He said he knew of no charges being filed at this time.

 The two maintenance employees, apparently including a plumber, had been sent to the school to make some repairs in the bathroom.

 Both workers were sent home early and have since been suspended from their jobs.